 Beyond health perks, biophilic spaces also tend to feel more uplifting and welcoming.
 The textbook definition may be “love of living things,” but biophilic design essentially translates to love of space.

-Considering that most Americans spend about 90% of their time indoors, biophilic interior design can greatly help in improving the quality of life and reduce stress levels.
+Considering that most Americans spend about 90% of their time indoors, biophilic design of indoor spaces can greatly help in improving the quality of life and reduce stress levels.

 Maximize Biophilic Benefits